 In order to have your licence returned you just need to surrender it to the DVLA so your outstanding penalty points can be added.

-If you need advice about a no driving licence offence please click here to ASK US A FREE QUESTION and find out how we can help you.
+If you need advice about driving without a licence offences please click here to ASK US A FREE QUESTION and find out how we can help you.